-When you are ready to pour the resin (follow the instructions on the box to mix and remove bubbles) make sure your coasters are raised up.
-The resin will need to drip off of the sides in order to form an nice smooth top surface.
-Pour on the resin and carefully remove any bubbles.
-Every half hour or so I used a popsicle stick and wiped away any drips that had formed on the underside of each tile.
+Every half hour or so I used a popsicle stick to wipe away any drips that had formed on the underside of each tile.
 If you miss any, they can easily be sanded away once the resin is fully cured.
-To finish off the new coasters, add four little “feet” on the bottom of the tile.

-Use your favourite fabric and resin to make fun coasters great for a warm winter cup of tea.
+Use your favourite fabric and resin to make fun coasters great for a warm cup of tea.

 I was really, really happy with how well the tea time fabric turned out.
 The cotton stayed beautiful and crisp under the Mod Podge and Resin.
 The flannel fabric worked well with the Mod Podge as well, but not without.

 I love that there are so many options with this type of project!
-You could use photos, your favourite saying or fabric to match your decor.
+You could use photos, your favourite saying, or fabric to match your decor.
 The possibilities are really endless.